UniversityofHelsinki/orgrek-frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn start:server` or `npm run start:server`

+Starts the local json server, if you are aiming to use api-gateway server you should run the backend project separately.

 ### `yarn test`